 This chart shows precisely what each 'letter' plan covers.
 If no percentage is shown, the plan does not pay for that item.
 Coinsurance is only paid once you have met the deductible (unless the deductible is also covered).
-As of January 1, 2020, no new policies are being written that cover the Medicare Part B deductible (that is, Plans C and F can no longer be purchased).
+As of 2020, no new policies are being written that cover the Medicare Part B deductible (that is, Plans C and F).